davidben/tls-trust-expressions/pki-transition-strategies.md

 * A hypothetical alternate intermediate compression scheme would address it, but it must ship the unused cross-sign to modern clients that do not trust the distrusted CA. Every distrust which uses this transition strategy grows the set.
 * If using a global versioning for the hypothetical compression scheme, the cross-sign is not compressible until the global intermediate set makes a new revision. **This adds coordination delay to a security incident response, and leaves users at risk for longer.**

-Trust expressions instead directly negotiate supported trust anchors, so the server operator can decide whether to include the cross-sign or not.
-However, trust expressions enable a more direct solution, which avoids the organizational challenges with the cross-sign.
+Trust anchor negotiation allows the server software to decide whether to include the cross-sign.
+However, it also enables a more direct solution, which avoids the organizational challenges with the cross-sign.

-### Trust Expressions with Parallel Issuance
+### Trust Anchor Negotiation with Parallel Issuance

-Instead of limiting to the distrusted CA’s chosen successor, the server operator can simply obtain certificates from both the distrusted CA and another CA. Trust expressions allow the server software to direct the right certificate to each client, and thus the server operator can react to the client policy change with minimal added deployment risk.
+Instead of limiting to the distrusted CA’s chosen successor, the server operator can simply obtain certificates from both the distrusted CA and another CA. Trust anchor negotiation allows the server software to direct the right certificate to each client, and thus the server operator can react to the client policy change with minimal added deployment risk.

 From there, the server operator may asynchronously monitor usage of the old certificate and retire it when needed.
 Or it may continue to serve it indefinitely if needed.
-Trust expressions decouple this decision from the immediate security incident response, reducing user security risk faster.
+Trust anchor negotiation decouples this decision from the immediate security incident response, reducing user security risk faster.

 ### Backup CAs

 The server operator can obtain certificates from multiple CAs ahead of time, for redundancy, further reducing their availability risk during a client’s security incident response.
-With trust expressions, the server software will then automatically react to changes in client requirements and serve the correct one, with no manual configuration change by the server operator.
+With trust anchor negotiation, the server software will then automatically react to changes in client requirements and serve the correct one, with no manual configuration change by the server operator.

 ## Long-Lived Offline Keys